Qarik-Group/operator-workshop/instructor/lab-1/README.md

 # lab 1

+For the instructor, this is what you'll do to help students be ready to do lab 0.

 What is the purpose of this lab?

 It is to show how bosh can be used to deploy bosh.
 That's freaking awesome.